Aliya Moldagulova: Military reports of battle at Pskov

-According to military reports, the last battle that Aliya was engaged in is described as follows:
+According to military reports, the last battle that Moldagulova was engaged in is described as follows:

-“During the Leningrad-Novgorod operation in early January 1944, the 54th rifle brigade marched along the front to the city of Novosokolniki (Pskov region), where it broke through the enemy's defenses and advanced north of the city.
+"During the Leningrad-Novgorod operation in early January 1944, the 54th rifle brigade marched along the front to the city of Novosokolniki (Pskov region), where it broke through the enemy's defenses and advanced north of the city.
 G.V.
 Varshavsky, political instructor of the 4th battalion, where the sniper Aliya Moldagulov served, parts of the brigade reached the railway at the Nasva station, where they were met with strong enemy fire.
 Having occupied the starting lines at night, the Red Army attacked at dawn on January 14, 1944.
 The battalion, whose actions were covered by snipers, was tasked with cutting the Novosokolniki-Dno railway in the area of Nasva station and seizing the village of Kazachikha.
-Even though the first line of defense had already been successfully broken through, the attack was drowned out by the strong return fire of the enemy.”
+Even though the first line of defense had already been successfully broken through, the attack was drowned out by the strong return fire of the enemy."

 The winters were cold at that time.
-According to the recollections of Aliya's front-line friends, frosts reached 47 degrees (℃) and everyone lay in the trenches.
-Aliya was not at a loss and took everyone to the village of Kazachikha, near the town of Novosokolniki in the Kalinin (Tver) region where Soviet soldiers fought the Nazis already in hand-to-hand combat.
-Suddenly, a German officer appeared from around the corner and fired at Aliya.
+According to the recollections of Moldagulova's front-line friends, frosts reached - 47 degrees (°C) and everyone lay in the trenches.
+Moldagulova was not at a loss and took everyone to the village of Kazachikha, near the town of Novosokolniki in the Kalinin (Tver) region where Soviet soldiers fought the Nazis already in hand-to-hand combat.
+Suddenly, a German officer appeared from around the corner and fired at Moldagulova.
 Falling, she managed to return fire.
 This is the official storyline from Soviet times.
-Before her death, Aliya wrote a letter to her sister Sapura.
-According to official figures, Aliya killed 78 fascists.
-But Kazakh museum workers are more inclined towards the version that it is more than a hundred.
+According to official figures, Moldagulova killed 78 fascists.
+However, Kazakh museum workers are more inclined towards the version that places this number at over one hundred.

 Moldagulova died from a gunshot wound later that day after writing a letter to her sister and was buried in a mass grave in Monakovo, Pskov.
 On 4 June 1944, she was posthumously awarded the title Hero of the Soviet Union.

 Estimates of Moldagulova's final sniper tally vary; Henry Sakaida credits her with 91 kills, while Andrey Simonov, Svetlana Chudinova, her nomination sheet for the title Hero of the Soviet Union, and other estimates indicate a tally in the 30's.